Dec

 I picked up a couple different cards when adding Dizzy Trout to my ’52 Topps collection.
 The one shown below is the first and was acquired when several commons from the set became available from an eBay seller offering free shipping for each additional purchase.
 It looks great on the front but is missing a good deal of real estate from the back.

 A second copy joined a couple months later as an upgrade.
 A similar free shipping offer lured me deep into a seller’s online inventory.
-Among the search results was another ’52 Trout for just over a buck and seemingly suffering only from some centering issues and corners exhibiting GD-VG wear.
-When the card arrived I found it also had significant creases spider-webbing their way across the entire card.
-None of these creases broke the surface ink but are highly visible when held in hand.
+Among the search results was another ’52 Trout for just over a buck and seemingly suffering only from some centering issues and corners exhibiting GD-condition wear.
+When the card arrived I found it also had a creasing making its way across the entire card.
+The crease did not break the surface ink but is highly visible when held under a light.
 Technically the second card is in better condition than the original, but the one with the torn back looks better.
 I’m keeping the first one.

 The red background used on the card appears multiple times in the set.
 Until I saw this card I had assumed the red backdrop with seemingly random pale squares was nothing more than an abstract design.
 This card sets Trout at a bit more of a distance that others, revealing the backdrop to be the space between the upper and lower decks of a stadium.
 This isn’t a random design, but rather a tinting of the existing background with a deep red hue.